magoo/Simple-Chain/README.md

 This is an extremely simple blockchain implementation.
 It is an explanation as code.
 There is no p2p network, no currency, no key signing or transactions, etc.

+You can tamper with the blockchain file `buildchain.rb` creates, and observe how `validatechain.rb` can see how it breaks.

 ##Block Protocol

 Each block requires the bare minimum to create a blockchain.
 The "difficulty" is static.
 The only frill is a message that is added to each block.